After-sales service

 Out-of-warranty support

-Once the warranty has expired, routine maintenance can be entrusted to a local watchmaker**.
+Apart from the warranty, simple maintenance can also be entrusted to a local watchmaker.**

 Warranty Conditions – Akrone